iamdroppy/iamdroppy/README.md

 ## 🔭 About me

-I currently work as an Software engineer at https://teorico.com.br and usually do something with programming such as development and code review.

-Outside work, I like:
+I currently work as a Lead Software engineer at Drivin Sistemas and I do development and code review Outside work, I enjoy:

  - Reverse engineering
  - Network tools and automation